molomby/mol-backup-manager/README.md

 * Password protected archives (AES-256)
 * Notifies by email if/when errors are encountered
 * Multiple backup schedules per resource (eg. 10 daily backups + 4 weekly backups + 6 monthly backups, etc)
-* Sensible deduplication of overlapping periods (eg. a single backup can belong to multiple period "sets")
+* Sensible de-duplication of overlapping periods (eg. a single backup can belong to multiple period "sets")
 * Most recent backup always stored at a static path (not date based)